reactive-react/xreact/README.md

 ### [More Examples](./examples)

 ## Performance
-`react-most` no more than creating stream from your actions, and bind it to state stream. no any other computations happen in `react-most`. so please refer to [most.js's perf](https://github.com/cujojs/most/tree/master/test/perf)
+`react-most` no more than creating stream from your actions, and bind it to state stream. no any other computations happen in `react-most`. so please refer to [most.js's perf](https://github.com/cujojs/most/tree/master/test/perf) which is realy Great!

 I also do a simple benchmark with 8k times of performing counter increase action
 ```